-Auto front side windows and vehicle front windscreen are all subject to glass tinting restrictions in the UK.
+Simply put, the front side windows and the front windscreen are all subject to glass tinting restrictions in the United Kingdom.

-Most vehicle manufacturers produce modern vehicles with a slight window tint.
-It gets added to the glasses as standard when they build the cars.
-Adding extra tint could mean the glass windows fail the legal requirement for window tinting in the UK.
+Most manufacturers of automobiles produce modern vehicles with a slight window tint.
+It's added to the glass as a standard procedure when they build cars and vans.

-The front windscreen and the two door windows either side of the driver must have the legal amount of tint.
-Having a vehicle with heavy tinted windows at the front is risking prosecution by the police.
+Front windscreens, along with two door windows located either side of the driver, must contain the legal amount of tint.
+Thus, having a vehicle with heavy tinted windows at the front risks prosecution by the police or by the DVSA.

-There is no specific tinting car windows law for any of the rear passenger glass windows.
+There is no specific legal limit for tinting car windows on any of the rear passenger glass windows.
 Likewise, the car tinted windows law does not apply to the vehicle rear windscreen.

-In this case the car front windscreen and both front side window glasses must all let through at least 70% of light on vehicles first used before 1st of April 1985.
+The front windscreen, and both front side window glasses, must all let through at least 70% of light on vehicles first used before 1st of April 1985.

-In this case the front windscreen glass must let through at least 75% of light on vehicles first used on, or after, the 1st of April 1985.
+The glass used for the front windscreen must let through at least 75% of light on vehicles first used on, or after, the 1st of April 1985.
 Similarly, the two front side windows must let through at least 70% of light.

 UK car tinted windows law has several conditions attached to it.
-It is illegal to fit any incorrect level of tinted glass to a vehicle in the United Kingdom.
-It is also against the law to sell the wrong tint of glass or sell a vehicle which already has the illegal glass fitted.
+As such, it is illegal to fit any incorrect level of tinted glass to a vehicle in the United Kingdom.
+It is also against the law to sell the wrong tint of glass (or sell a vehicle which already has the illegal glass fitted).

 The reason why the police enforce the UK window tinting law is for road safety.
-Heavy or dark tinted car glass can impede driver visibility.
-The breach of auto window tinting rules may be a contributing factor for some road traffic accidents.
+Thus, having heavy or dark tinted car glass can impede driver visibility.

-Drivers need to see where they are going especially at dawn and dusk.
+Drivers need to see where they are heading (especially during the hours of dawn and dusk).
 This is even more important when driving in adverse weather conditions.
-Dim window tints can restrict your ability to see the most vulnerable road users.
-These could include cyclists and pedestrians in low lighting areas.

 Their vehicle examiners use light measuring equipment to measure levels of window tint.
 They measure the level of light passing through the glass in the vehicle.

-What happens if your car windscreen or front side windows has illegal tinted windows?
-In short, they would be breaking the law for legal window tint if they got tinted too much and you could then get:
+What happens if your car windscreen (or front side windows) has illegal tinted windows?
+In short, they would be breaking the law for legal window tint if they got tinted too much.

-It is against to law to sell a vehicle with heavily-tinted front windows in the United Kingdom.
-The police or trading standards may prosecute you for selling a car with illegal glass tinting.
+It is against the law to sell a vehicle with heavily-tinted front windows in the United Kingdom.
+Thus, the police or Trading Standards may prosecute you for selling a car with illegal glass tinting.